-Better investigations of X-ray sourcescan be obtained by additional photon flux table files (as a function of energy) where the energy for each photon is sampled from such a distribution.
-Functions for using sky images or laboratory source models as input are also supplied.
-This is useful for modelling of diffuse or extended sources such as supernova remnants.
+Better investigations of X-ray sources can be obtained by supplying photon flux table files (as a function of energy) where the energy for each photon is sampled from given flux table.
+Functions for using a sky image, a source catalog, or a laboratory source model as input are also included in the package.
+This is useful for modelling a field of sources with individual intensities and spectra and the modelling of diffuse or extended sources such as supernova remnants or clusters of galaxies.